Chep0x61/R-Type/README.md

 ## Setup Project

-#### Don't forget to install correctly needed dependencies for Conan to compile correclty.
+#### Don't forget to install correctly needed dependencies for Conan to compile correctly.
+You can find them in the `configure.sh`.

 <br />